Tonyzhou98/SandMLE/examples/deepresearch/REPRODUCE.md

 ## Notes

-- AIDE / AIRA / MLE-Agent scaffold generalization (paper §6) is not included in this release.
 - Metrics follow the MLE-bench protocol (Valid Submission, Above Median, Bronze/Silver/Gold, Any Medal); synthetic tasks are graded by each task's `evaluator.py` via `SynScoreTool`.